exonum/exonum-doc/src/architecture/consensus.md

 ## Algorithm Overview

+Consensus algorithm in Exonum proceeds in iterations (*epochs*).
+At each epoch, the nodes make a decision as to the transactions in the next block and their effect on the blockchain state.
+As an alternative to accepting a new block, the nodes may decide to skip block creation for the epoch; this outcome is called *block skip*.

+The reasoning for having block skips is outlined [at the end](#block-skips) of this article.

-The process of reaching consensus on the next block (at the blockchain height `H`) consists of several **rounds**, numbered from 1\.
-The first round starts once the validator commits the block at height `H - 1`.
+The process of reaching consensus at epoch `E` consists of several **rounds**, numbered from 1\.
+The first round starts once the validator commits the outcome of epoch `E - 1`.
 The onsets of rounds are determined by the following timetable: rounds start with time intervals that linearly increase with the round number.
 As there is no global time,